TaleirOfDeynai/wip-ai-dungeon-mods/README.md

 It has the following rules:
 * Associates with action text and with player memory.
-* Supports zero or more tags.
+* Supports zero or more topics.
 * Supports zero or more matchers of any type.
   * It has a special ability regarding matchers.
 See below.
 * If the entry has no inclusive keywords, it compares the entry's text with the action's text to determine a score.
 The more words the two have in common and the less common those words are in _all_ the text available for analysis, the higher the score will be.
 * Receives a score boost if the `$Lore` entry is related to a _later_ `$State` entry.
   * This increases the chances that this entry can add more context to the related `$State` entry.

 This entry has a special ability when making a lot of `$Lore` entries for the same concept.
-A `$Lore` entry that has no _inclusive_ matchers (it can have exclusive/negated matchers) will attempt to locate another `$Lore` entry with all the same keys that it has that _does_ have inclusive matchers.
+A `$Lore` entry that has no _inclusive_ matchers (it can have exclusive/negated matchers) will attempt to locate another `$Lore` entry with all the same topics that it has that _does_ have inclusive matchers.

 If it manages to find one, **and only one**, such entry, it will duplicate those matchers to itself.